ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Deeplink Handler.md

 ### **Step 2: Create DeeplinkScreen protocol**

-We now create a protocol called `DeeplinkScreen`, where each screen in where you will need to use deeplink for navigation will need conform to this protocol.
+Now, you have to create a protocol called DeeplinkScreen, where each screen is where you will need to use the deeplink for navigation conforming this protocol.
 The protocol has two main methods:

-- `init(path: String, data: [String: String]?)`: an simple initialization method
+- `init(path: String, data: [String: String]?)`: a simple initialization method
-- `func screenController() -> UIViewController`: the method in which we will return the UIViewController to which we will navigate
+- `func screenController() -> UIViewController`: the method which will return the UIViewController where you will navigate

 ```swift